By the time you reach middle age, you surely have been around when a friend or coworker got sick and threw up everywhere.

 4. Try relaxation techniques like deep breathing or visualization.

 5. Get up and move around every few hours.
-Keep a receptacle handy in case you need to throw up.
+Keep a receptacle like a bag or trashcan handy in case you need to throw up.

 6. Avoid drinking alcohol or caffeinated beverages.
-It’s best to stick to water, and oral rehydration fluids like Gatorade or Poweraid for your sipping.
+Stick to water, and oral rehydration fluids like Gatorade or Powerade and sip.

 7. Consider talking to your doctor about prescription medications that can help with nausea and fatigue.
 Fix the nausea.
 OTC Maalox, bland food.
 Take a pass on eating until the feeling passes.